 Final ThoughtsFinal Thoughts

-Climbing back from something like bankruptcy can be a tough road to walk, but it’s perfectly doable.
+Climbing back from bankruptcy can be a tough road to walk, but it’s perfectly doable.
 It will, however, take some patience and a healthy dose of financial responsibility.
-Depending on what kind of bankruptcy your file for, and whether it’s dismissed or discharged, you’re looking at a waiting time of anywhere from zero to four years before you can apply for a new loan.
+Depending on what kind of bankruptcy your file for and whether it’s dismissed or discharged, you’re looking at a waiting time of anywhere from zero to four years before you can apply for a new loan.
 Use that time to recover your credit, learn better financial responsibility, and perhaps heal your bruised ego.
 Bankruptcies happen to the best of us, and they needn’t be the end of the world.
 Don’t let yours be the end for you.